Office 365 and Outlook email for students

 - Log in with YourStarID@go.minnstate.edu.
 The password is your StarID password.

-- Go to https://office365.com.
+- Go to Office 365.

 - Once logged in, click on Install Office Apps and run.
 This will walk you through the process of downloading all of the applications to your laptop or PC.

-Multi-factor authentication in Office 365
+Multi-factor authentication (MFA) in Office 365

 Multi-factor authentication (MFA) is a method of authentication that requires the use of more than one verification method and adds a second layer of security to user sign-ins and transactions.
-It works by requiring you to login and then use one of these verification methods:

 - A randomly generated pass code or use of an authenticator app